kyoukaya/granblue-driver/README.md

 # Usage
 * `python gbf.py [profile_name] [options]`
 * The script will pause upon starting up.
 Hit enter to unpause when the coop room is all set up and summons are picked.
+* Install viramate before unpausing if you're running for the first time.
+Enable hotkeys, favourite summons, and default to the favourite tab.